ibruhhim/Path-Finding-Algorithm/README.md

 Upon reaching the destination, the algorithm gathers all the paths leading to it and returns them as a list of paths.

-The path with the least weight is finally returned.
+The path with the least weight is finally returned, in the form of a ordered list.

 ![newnodemap](https://github.com/IbrahimEllahi/Path-Finding-Algorithm/assets/85767913/cd1d2193-6f58-43e4-a941-0238a4d89307)